- Online course requests for eligible students will continue to be made a priority, but may experience delays.

 Changes in access to free online training

-The Local Authority Emergency Management Regulation came into effect on January 1, 2020, and we re-aligned our training model with the new legislative requirements.
+The Local Authority Emergency Management Regulation came into effect on January 1, 2020.

-- Non-Government Organizations who are members of the NGO council of Alberta;
+- Non-Government Organizations (NGOs) who are members of the NGO council of Alberta;

-- Members of the Canadian Armed Forces based in Alberta only.
+- Members of the Canadian Armed Forces (with proof of their supervisor's approval) and based in Alberta only

 Non-primary students will no longer have access to online emergency management courses.